Rohit-rp12/JAVA-codestreak/README.md

 Day-8,9 While loop
 10 codes check prime no., prime factor,armstrong no., factorial, pallindrome, max n min. digit, count no. of digits,sum of digits, sum of n different no.s, sum of no.s

+Day-10 For Loop
+9 different types of series problems